dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/user-guide/getting-started.md

     };
     ```

-2. Create a listener object and connect it to the image source
+2. Create and register a `MyImageSourceStateListener` object as the listener.

     ```cpp
-    MyImageSourceStateListener listener(&cvr);
+    CImageSourceStateListener *listener = new MyImageSourceStateListener(cvr);
-    cvr.AddImageSourceStateListener(&listener);
+    cvr->AddImageSourceStateListener(listener);
     ```

 ### Start the Process